Saturday, April 18, 2026

 -- shonin

 As shonin approaches 77, she takes stock of her intellect and finds it ... gummy.
 The most one can hope for is that this is a peaks-and troughs experience, and she's going through a trough.
 But she knows, by interior inquiry more than from doctors, who tend to wave her off with talk of sleep apnea, that she's not getting enough brain food by day as well as night.
-She spends increasing time with her cannula, whiffing concentrated oxygen, and watches earnest videos by younger and brighter folks as the days wear on.
+She spends some time with her cannula, whiffing concentrated oxygen, and watches earnest videos by younger and brighter folks as the days wear on.

 It's a long, slow spring with April frosts, confusing for plants that have seen temps as high as 80F already.
 But she, and they, persist.